banne227/Inception/README.md

 This project runs Docker inside a VM to enforce a stable, controlled environment during evaluation.

-### Secrets vs Environment Variables

-- **Environment variables** (via `.env`) are mandatory for configuration, but can be exposed via misconfiguration, logs, or container inspection.
-- **Docker secrets** are a safer method for sensitive values by storing them as files mounted at runtime.

-Best practice: keep non-sensitive configuration in `.env` and store passwords in secret files (ignored by git) or Docker secrets.

 ### Docker Network vs Host Network

 - **Docker bridge networks** isolate container networking, provide internal DNS (service names), and avoid exposing internal services to the host.